-At the date of this report, 4,250,000 unissued ordinary shares (31 December 2016: 4,250,000) of the Company are under option on the following terms and conditions:
+At the date of this report, 4,000,000 unissued ordinary shares (31 December 2016: 4,250,000) of the Company are under option on the following terms and conditions:

 Number of Exercise Price

 options Expiry Date (\$)

-4,250,000 30 April 2021 0.20
+4,000,000 30 April 2021 0.20

-Unless exercised, these options do not entitle the holder to participate in any share issue of the Company or group entities.
+Unless exercised, these options do not entitle the holder to participate in any share issue of the Company or Group Entities.

-During the period between balance date and the date of this report, no options have been granted.
+During the period between balance date and the date of this report, no options have been granted, however the options held by Tom Pool lapsed as a result of his resignation as a director.